Comparing Universal Security Instruments (UUU) & Its Peers

-Universal Security Instruments (NYSE:UUU – Get Rating) is one of 25 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare Universal Security Instruments to similar companies based on the strength of its earnings, dividends, risk, valuation, analyst recommendations, profitability and institutional ownership.
+Universal Security Instruments (NYSE:UUU – Get Rating) is one of 25 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it contrast to its competitors?
+We will compare Universal Security Instruments to similar companies based on the strength of its valuation, analyst recommendations, institutional ownership, earnings, risk, dividends and profitability.

-Universal Security Instruments has a beta of 1.76, suggesting that its stock price is 76% more volatile than the S&P 500.
-Comparatively, Universal Security Instruments’ rivals have a beta of 1.66, suggesting that their average stock price is 66% more volatile than the S&P 500.

-29.8% of Universal Security Instruments shares are owned by institutional investors.
-Comparatively, 44.7% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by institutional investors.
-10.7% of Universal Security Instruments shares are owned by insiders.
-Comparatively, 15.8% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-This table compares Universal Security Instruments and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares Universal Security Instruments and its competitors revenue, earnings per share and valuation.

 |Gross Revenue